tempranova/erasmiana-digital/README.md

 ## To Do:

 Major
-- Testing search across all entries / works etc and linking correctly
-- Cleaning up book display and separating letters from books
-- Adding years to books, some basic publication data
-- Cleaning up data section and improve layout
+- Have John prepare a list for me of all Erasmus's publications and their published dates/places of publication

 - Integrating Bodleian into seed file for letters
+- Adding search filters (semantic / text, letters / books / specific books)
+- Sorting letters and books
+- Adding more data visualizations
+- Adding more books
+- Multilingualize
+- Disclaimers and beta notices
+- Index the vector fields

 - A way to submit tickets for fixes (new section in DB for fixes)
-- Index the vector fields

-- Have John prepare a list for me of all Erasmus's publications and their published dates/places of publication
-- Adding more books
 - Testing OCRing the English translation that's out of copyright
 - Considering doing the semantic embedding using the Dutch translations instead